isabelc/WooCommerce-Show-Attributes/readme.txt

 == Changelog ==

+= 1.5.4 =
+* Fix - Remove 'Product' from the attribute label which was caused by a change in WooCommerce 3.0.
+* API - Don't access the $product->id property directly, which throws a notice since WC 3.0.
+* API - Update the Additional Information tab for WC 3.0

 = 1.5.3 =
 * New - Change the title for the settings section to just "Show Attributes."
 * New - Update the Additional Information tab to match the WooCommerce core tab.